Las Vegas Overview

 Believe it or not, some hotels do not have casinos and you can find myriads of places to be alone together in a beautiful setting.
 Sensational shows, sparkling casinos, gourmet restaurants and an endless number of other activities await.
 You can “travel the world”— climb the “Eiffel Tower for a panoramic view, take a gondola ride on a Venetian canal, or hop a boat for a trip along the Nile.
 Just off the world famous Strip, you can explore the great outdoors together, see beautiful desertscapes, go climbing at Red Rock Canyon, marvel at ancient Indian cave drawings, or play golf on your choice of challenging championship courses.
 Every moment you share has a special sparkle here.

-- This is the entertainment capital of the world so choosing what you want to see and do can be overwhelming.
+- ENTERTAINMENT CAPITAL OF THE WORLD: This being the case, choosing what you want to see and do can be overwhelming.
 It can be a temptation to play and stay in the same spot, but pace yourselves and don't miss these treats.

-- Dine in a gourmet restaurant.
-Some of the world's greatest chefs are here.
+- DINE GOURMET: Some of the world's greatest chefs are here.
 Take advantage of it and linger over a delicious dinner for two in one of the finest restaurants.

-- Play a round of golf.
-There are over 35 golf courses in the vicinity.
+- A ROUND OF GOLF: There are over 35 golf courses in the vicinity.
 The Jack Nicklaus designed course at Reflection Bay is one of the prettiest.

-- See Red Rock Canyon.
-A few minutes out of town, you can study Indian lore, see ancient cave drawings, and climb the beautiful red rock canyon walls.
+- RED ROCK CANYON: A few minutes out of town, you can study Indian lore, see ancient cave drawings, and climb the beautiful red rock canyon walls.

-- Day trip to the Grand Canyon: A helicopter will whisk you to one of America's most awesome sights.
+- GRAND CANYON DAY TRIP: A helicopter will whisk you to one of America's most awesome sights.

-- Spend some time at a pool.
-Scenes here can be outrageous.
-Some couples choose their hotels because of the pool as most hotel pools are for guests only.
+- SOME TIME AT THE POOL: Scenes here can be outrageous.
+Some couples choose their hotels just because of the pool, as most hotel pools are for guests only.
 Hard Rock and Wynn Las Vegas pools offer swim up gaming.
 At Mandalay Bay you tan on comfortable daybeds.
 Treat yourselves to a poolside massage at The Palms.
 You can rent a poolside cabana at Caesar's Palace, and this is only the beginning!

-- Take "a trip" in one afternoon.
-You can have a romantic gondola ride "in Venice" at the Venetian, go to the top of the "Eiffel Tower" at the Paris, stroll hand in hand in Central Park" at New York, New York and enjoy a boatride on "the Nile" at the Luxor, all between lunch and dinner.
+- VACATION WITHIN A VACATION: You can have a romantic gondola ride "in Venice" at the Venetian, go to the top of the "Eiffel Tower" at the Paris, stroll hand in hand in Central Park" at New York, New York and enjoy a boatride on "the Nile" at the Luxor, all between lunch and dinner.

 Tips and Advice

-- Drink lots of water.
-The dry desert air can dehydrate your body.
+- HONEYMOON HYDRATION: Drink lots of water.
+The dry desert air can dehydrate your body quickly.

-- Wear comfortable shoes.
+- FANCY FOOTWEAR: Wear comfortable shoes.
 You may walk for miles, even if you only visit one casino.

-- Double check for everything before leaving your room: Chances are that you will have to go through a sprawling casino on your way out of the hotel.
+- LEAVE NOTHING BEHIND: Double check for everything before leaving your room: Chances are that you will have to go through a sprawling casino on your way out of the hotel.

-- Gambling: Learn the terminology and fundamentals of the games before you go.
+- TRY YOUR LUCK: Learn the terminology and fundamentals of the games before you go.
 Most guidebooks include basic rules for Black Jack, poker, craps and other popular games.

-- Seat belts are required for both front and back seat passengers.
+- BUCKLE UP: Seat belts are required for both front and back seat passengers.